akarnokd/plan-b-terraform-mods/README.md

 - [Multiplayer](https://github.com/akarnokd/plan-b-terraform-mods/wiki/Multiplayer) - Lan/Internet-based co-op multiplayer where one player is the host.
 (Opens wiki).
 - [Live GUI Scaler](#live-gui-scaler) - Scale the GUI by holding <kbd>CTRL</kbd> and pressing <kbd>Numpad Plus</kbd>, <kbd>Numpad Minus</kbd> or via <kbd>Mouse wheel</kbd>
 - [Navigate to Points of Interest](#navigate-to-points-of-interest) - Shows a panel on the right side of the screen with cities and landmarks.
 Clickable/Scrollable.
-- [Production Limiter](#production-limiter) - limit the production items that go into the global storage.
+- [Production Limiter](#production-limiter) - Limit the production items that go into the global storage.
-- [Production Statistics](#production-statistics) - show the production and consumption speed of items
+- [Production Statistics](#production-statistics) - Show the production and consumption speed of items.
+- [VSync Limit Framerate](#vsync-limit-framerate) - Reduce the framerate when vsync is turned on to 1/2, 1/3 or 1/4 of the system's default framerate.

 ### Cheats